 I have owned two espresso machines.
 The first was a Capresso I bought at Macy's.
-It never really made a great espresso but it was better than Starbucks.
+It never really made a great espresso.
 It lasted three years.

 I loved making my espresso on the weekends.
-But it was getting more and more difficult to make my espresso and then get out the door on time during work days due to the traffic situation which was forcing me to leave my house earlier and earlier each month.
+But it was getting more and more difficult to make my espresso and then get out the door on time during work days due to the traffic situation.
 Making a good espresso takes time in the morning, time that I often did not have when rushing around to get to work (I am NOT a morning person).

 Last January, I made the difficult choice of giving up coffee until the traffic nightmare improved.
 I chose sleep over coffee and put my Gaggia machine into early retirement.
-My mistake was not descaling it at that time.
-The daily traffic problem finally ended in August when the extra lane was opened up.
+My mistake was not descaling it once I stopped using it.
+The daily traffic problem got a little better in August when the extra lane was opened up.
 I dusted off my machine and attempted to get it running again.
 After a few weeks of trying to get it to work, I realized it was not meant to be.